 The Heights is an area of Houston with a rich culture.
 It is up and coming for the hip young crowd of Houston.
 It’s “inside the loop” (Houston terms for city living) but it is affordable.
 It has a cool vibe with unique restaurants and fun little shops.
 My little sister actually lives a few blocks from here.

 The Kemah Boardwalk is about 25 minutes from the city of Houston (in Texas we explain distance in minutes, ha!)
 It is located very close to NASA wish is also where I am located!
 I grew up going to the Boardwalk often but it is actually a huge tourist attraction.
 There is a nice hotel, a ton of restaurants and bars, games, rides, and a splash pad for the kids.

 Thank you, Taylor!
 I think I’ve said it before, but I grew up in College Station, TX and went to Houston often, and I have not done a few of the things on Taylor’s awesome list!
 I want to see the water wall and definitely need to stop by 19th street for some shopping!
 The miller outdoor theater is an awesome spot to see free shows.
-My cousin is a ballerina in the Houston Ballet, and last summer we got to see her perform at the outdoor theatre.
 Do you have any other must do Houston, TX activities?